aschandan/aschandan/README.md

 # Hello hello!

-I'm Amandeep, a graphic design student who is passionate (but still learning) about making good design and hopefully leaving a impression on someone.
+I'm Amandeep Chandan, a graphic design student who is passionate (but still learning) on good design and ease of understanding.

 I got a <a href="https://amandeepchandan.com/">website</a>! (which is work in progress).
 Besides that, I get easily distracted by other projects and hobbies within my life.